Healthy Homes Assessment Kenepuru

 Home Assessments Kenepuru for Rental Properties

-The consequences of not having a Healthy home in relation to The Residential Tenancies Act and consequently being on the wrong side of the Tenancy solutions ruling can be extremely costly for property owners and landlords.
-For specialist guidance, contact us today to book your rental properties home assessment.
+The consequences of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being in the wrong of an ruling on tenancy services ruling can be significant for property owners and landlords.
+For expert advice get in touch today to book your rental property house evaluation.

 home assessments for rental properties